-- (a) where the period of validity is changed without terminating the system, the form used initially for the call for competition for the dynamic purchasing system; - (b) where the system is terminated, a contract award notice referred to in Article 48.

-No charges may be billed to the economic operators interested in or party to the dynamic purchasing system.
+- (a) where the period of validity is changed without terminating the system, the form used initially for the call for competition for the dynamic purchasing system; - (b) where the system is terminated, a contract award notice referred to in Article 48. - 7.
+No charges may be billed prior to or during the period of validity of the dynamic purchasing system to the economic operators interested in or party to the dynamic purchasing system.